THE WORLD has lost a great climber, friend, and mentor.

 I was able to visit “The Bird” a few weeks prior to his passing at the Loma Linda hospital, an hour from his home in Palm Springs.
 As I was pulling up to the parking garage, Jim’s wife, Peggy, called and told me that Jim had just gotten the news that he was no longer a viable candidate for a kidney transplant.
 Cancer riddled his kidney.

 Silently I pondered.
 Silently I protested.
 I walked in to visit with my friend of 43 years, apprehensive of the antiseptic smell in the otherwise pleasant hospital.
 I glanced at posters of encouragement that lined the hallways and contemplated how I could possibly greet him after such atrocious news.
-I reflected back on the time I first met this giant of the climbing world in 1973.
+I reflected back on the time I first met this giant of the climbing world.

 As a teenage climber who was obsessed with the sport and its host of mythical characters, Jim was to me and to the climbing world what Michael Jordan was to basketball.
 I had just tied in and racked up to lead the first pitch of New Dimensions in Yosemite Valley, my first 5.10 crack climb, when Jim appeared out of the bushes and struck up a friendly conversation.
 I would have been star-struck had the task at hand not been so forbidding.
 With my eye on the prize, I hastened my departure.